organisciak/BookwormDB/STATIC/README.md

 ## Styleguide

 I'm going to try to use `Bookworm` (capitalized) to refer to the project as a whole and the overall project, and `bookworm` (lowercase) as a way to describe individual installations.

+## Editing this document

+You can edit this document by generating a pull request on the `gh-pages` branch of this repository.
+All edits should be to the Markdown files in the `STATIC` directory: the HTML in the base directory is routinely overwritten.